 So how do you as grad student find — and more importantly procure — funding for your own projects?

-Fortunately, there are many sources available to students if you know where to look.
+Fortunately, there are many sources available to help students pay for a PhD and research if you know where to look.
 Continue reading to learn where you can find the right sources of funding and assistance to support your research while getting a doctorate.

 National and International Resources